 The events of the Zoldo Valley, far from the commercial traffic and economic interest, are obscure until the late Middle Ages.
-It can be assumed that, during prehistoric times, the area was not permanently habited (while in other valleys in the Dolomites signs of permanent settlements were found) and it wouldn’t been habited during the pre romans times and Roman (probably the Nordic passed here).
-Of this era are three inscriptions, localized around the Civetta, probably indicating the limits of Iulium Carnicum territories (Zuglio, in the province of Udine) and Bellunum (Belluno).
+It can be assumed that, during prehistoric times, the area was not permanently inhabited (while in other valleys in the Dolomites signs of permanent settlements were found) and it wouldn’t have been inhabited during the pre romans and the Roman times (probably Nordic people passed by).
+There are three inscriptions about the era, localized around the Civetta, probably indicating the limits of Iulium Carnicum territories (Zuglio, in the province of Udine) and Bellunum (Belluno).
 For centuries Zoldo was therefore a border area, later between Belluno territories (to which it belongs) and Cadore.

 Nineteenth and Twentieth Century

-After the fall of Venice, the valley passed from the French to the Austrians and vice versa, finally became Austrian.
-The new occupants financed several public works; in particular, the state road 251 was improved and was made a topographic map of the Lombard-Venetian Kingdom , important because it can provide an accurate representation of the mountainous territory.
-After participating in the events of the Risorgimento, Zoldo Alto, Zoppè and Forno became common of the Kingdom of Italy (1866) (the first born of the great rule of Coi, from Rules associated Mareson, Pecol, Pianaz and Fusine and the Rule St. Titian or Goima).
-During World War I, Zoldo had to endure the Austrian occupation until the liberation of the November 3, 1918.
+After the fall of Venice, the valley passed from the French to the Austrians and vice versa, and finally became Austrian.
+The new occupants financed several public works; in particular, the state road 251 was improved and it was made a topographic map of the Lombard-Venetian Kingdom , important because it can provide an accurate representation of the mountainous territory.
+After participating in the events of the Risorgimento, Zoldo Alto, Zoppè and Forno became common of the Kingdom of Italy (1866) (the first born from the great rule of Coi, from the associated Rules of Mareson, Pecol, Pianaz and Fusine and the Rule St. Titian or Goima).
+During World War I, Zoldo had to endure the Austrian occupation until the liberation of November 3rd, 1918.

-Already at the beginning of the nineteenth century it had appeared in Zoldo the first signs of massive emigration, and in any case also in previous centuries the villagers had sought work away from home.
+Already at the beginning of the nineteenth century in Zoldo appeared the first signs of massive emigration, and in any case also in previous centuries the villagers had sought work away from home.
 Numerous labor was dropped to the arsenal of Venice to exercise the “mechanical arts” or that of “shipwright”, for which the people of Zoldo were highly sought after, and many others reached of ‘CEE mines and construction sites to days of ‘Austro Hungarian empire.
-More significant, and warning of a lucky future, however, are the first elements of business that began in the second half of the nineteenth century in the form seasonal and itinerant. to the figure of the woodcutter and blacksmith zoldano we have to associate that Hawker activities, in which he did not fail to stand out, as it was for example for the Colussi family, originally from Pianaz, emigrated to Venice in 1700 to make biscuits.
-At the end of the century also it began the emigration to the Americas, especially in Central and South, as recalled in Forno the bridge over the Mae, christened Rio Jordao on the occasion of the twinning with the small village of Santa Caterina state, in Brazil, where even today we speak zoldano dialect.
+More significant, and warning of a lucky future, however, are the first elements of business that began in the second half of the nineteenth century in the form of seasonal and itinerant workers.
+To the figure of the woodcutter and blacksmith “zoldano” we have to associate that hawker activities, in which he did not fail to stand out, as it was for example for the Colussi family, originally from Pianaz, emigrated to Venice in 1700 to make biscuits.
+At the end of the century the emigration to the Americas began, especially to Central and South America, as recalls the bridge over the Maé in Forno, christened Rio Jordao on the occasion of the twinning with the small village of Santa Caterina state, in Brazil, where even today the “zoldano” dialect is spoken.

 Zoldo, The Valley of Ice Cream

-Scholars generally agree that the Zoldano is, of the valleys of Belluno, the one that comes closest to the capital spoken (the felt-Belluno dialect).
-Surely they notice Ladin influences but, as noted by Enzo Croatto, the valley has never had direct contact with the Tyrol, and therefore one can speak at most of “Venetian-Ladin” or “semiladino”.
-Some even note that these definitions are excessive and classifies the spoken Zoldo as Venetian.
-In addition, the scholar Giovanni Frau has reconstructed the migratory currents that populated the valley, assuming that those from the north, which is precisely the Ladin area, were much more limited than those from Longarone and Agordo area.
-Despite everything, the law 482/1999 the province of Belluno language recognizes Ladin municipalities in the valley (but also those of the Agordino).
+It is generally agreed that the “Zoldano” is, among the valleys of Belluno, the one that comes closest to the capital spoken (the felt-Belluno dialect).
+We surely notice Ladin influences but, as noted by Enzo Croatto, the valley has never had direct contact with the Tyrol, and therefore one can speak at most of “Venetian-Ladin” or “semiladino”.
+Some even note that these definitions are excessive and classify the spoken “Zoldano” as Venetian.
+In addition, the scholar Giovanni Frau has reconstructed the migratory currents that populated the valley, assuming that those from the north, which is precisely the Ladin area, were much more limited than those from Longarone and the area of Agordo.
+Despite everything, with the law 482/1999, the province of Belluno recognizes Ladin municipalities in the valley (but also those of the Agordino).
 The first document in zoldano extant writing is a translation of the prodigal son parable dated 2 May 1835.
-Blog posts about, they must remember mainly the vernacular of the Val di Zoldo, edited by Don Raphael De Rocco with the collaboration of Augusto Gamba Bragarezza, and the vocabulary of Ladino-Venetian dialect of the Valley of Zoldo (Belluno), Enzo Croatto.
+Blog posts about, they must remember mainly the vernacular of the Val di Zoldo, edited by Don Raffaello De Rocco in collaboration with Augusto Gamba from Bragarezza, and the vocabulary of Ladino-Venetian dialect of the Valley of Zoldo (Belluno), by Enzo Croatto.